 Karibu, Welcome, to the Peace Matunda website.
 Here you will find out more about our project in Tanzania, East Africa, in one of the most beautiful regions the country has to offer.
 We are a non-profit organisation committed to the education and development of underprivileged children.The Peace Matunda project is situated 4km up in the beautiful rainforest of Mount Meru in Northern Tanzania, around 15km outside of the city of Arusha including:

-Peace Matunda School is a primary day school for over 200 children in Baby Class, Kindergarten, Standard 1 through 6, with the expectation to a be a full primary school up to Standard 7 by 2014.
+Peace Matunda School is a primary day school for over 200 children in Baby Class, Kindergarten, Standard 1 through 7, we are now a full Pre and Primary School.

 Peace Matunda Orphanage provides a home and positive family environment for 24 permanent residential children who are without the means of family